rpav/c2ffi/README.md

 appropriate version of LLVM.  **The *master* branch has been removed.** Check out the appropriate version for your LLVM.

+`c2ffi` now provides tagged versions as well.
+To hopefully avoid confusion, these correlate to the appropriate version of LLVM, along with an additional release number for c2ffi, e.g.:

+* v11.1.0.0: For LLVM `11.1.0`, c2ffi release 0
+* v11.1.0.1: For LLVM `11.1.0`, c2ffi release 1

 # c2ffi

 This is a tool for extracting definitions from C, C++, and Objective C